STOP !

 This amusing e-book will

-Don't be anxious, it's normal, you know that you aren't alone: I'm receiving hundreds of e-mails from people who went through the same difficulties and overcame them by simply applying the solutions gathered in my book.
+Don't be anxious, it's normal; you know that you aren't alone: I'm receiving... hundreds of e-mails from people who went through similar difficulties.
+How did they overcome them?
+With a shared touch of goodwill, they just implemented a series of practical solutions, like the ones gathered in my action-plan presented on this website as an electronic book.

 How to feel alive, free and happy, - in our mind as well as in our life as a couple?